-Foreign investors from EU countries have the benefits of simpler company incorporation procedures in Spain, while foreign enterprisers from countries outside the EU are required to fulfill additional requirements.
+Spain offers an attractive business environment, a skilled and bilingual workforce and multiple opportunities for companies in key business sectors like manufacturing, automotive, life sciences, the chemical sector, telecommunications or tourism.
+Foreign investors from EU countries have the benefits of simplercompany incorporation procedures in Spain, while foreign enterprises from countries outside the EU are required to fulfill additional requirements.

-Spain the second largest recipient of foreign direct investment and the third largest investors in the EU.
+Spain is one of the top recipients of foreign direct investments in the EU.
 With several sectors such as tourism, renewable energy and research developing at a fast rate and with a pro-business legislation, Spain promises to become one of the most developed industries in the EU.

 We invite you to watch a short video on opening a Spanish business:

 What types of entities can one register in Spain?